Our award-winning teachers

 The Psychology of Criminal Justice team

-Professor Blake McKimmie (view researcher profile)
+Professor Blake McKimmie (view expert profile)

-Professor Barbara Masser (view researcher profile)
+Professor Barbara Masser (view expert profile)

-Professor Mark Horswill (view researcher profile)
+Professor Mark Horswill (view expert profile)

 School of Psychology